Abbott Dimension, Mathematics Inspired by Flatland: Abbott Dimension.

-In the above definition if $Y_{n}\in X_{n}$ and $Y_{n-1}\in X_{n}$ is such that $Y_{n-1}$ can be used to show that $Y_{n}\in X_{n}$ then we say that $Y_{n-1}$ {\bf witnesses} that $Y_{n}\in X_{n}$, and denote this $Y_{n-1}\ll_{n} Y_{n}$.
-We also call the point $z$ used in item $(2)$, an {\bf observation point}.
-Before continuing some discussion of this definition is required.
-In short, the definition says that if a space $X$ contains an $n$ dimensional subspace that it can "see inside of" from some higher dimensional perspective, then it must be at least $n+1$ dimensional.
-The continuum required in item $(2)$ is meant to be a "line of sight" from the point of observation $z$ to the point in the smaller dimensional subspace.
-The requirement for a connected basis of open sets about the continuum is meant to formalize being able to "narrow your gaze" onto whatever point in the smaller dimensional subspace.
-Finally the requirement on the boundaries of those connected open sets is meant to formalize the perspective from $z$ actually being a higher dimensional perspective. \begin{example} The Abbott dimension of a singleton is $0$.
-Similarly, the Abbott dimension of any totally disconnected space is $0$. \end{example}
+In the above definition if $Y_{n}\in X_{n}$ and $Y_{n-1}\in X_{n-1}$ is such that $Y_{n-1}$ can be used to show that $Y_{n}\in X_{n}$, then we say that $Y_{n-1}$ {\bf witnesses} that $Y_{n}\in X_{n}$, and denote this $Y_{n-1}\ll_{n} Y_{n}$.
+We also call the point $z$ used in item $(2)$ an {\bf observation point} for $K$.
+This definition says that if a space $X$ contains an $n$ dimensional subspace that it can "see inside of" from some higher dimensional perspective, then it must be at least $n+1$ dimensional. \begin{example} The Abbott dimension of a singleton is $0$.
+Similarly, the Abbott dimension of any totally disconnected space is $0$.
+Recall that a space is totally disconnected if the only non-empty connected subspaces are points.
+Let $X$ be totally disconnected.
+If $Y\subseteq X$ is such that $Y\in X_{n}$ for some $n\geq 1$, then there is a subspace $K\subseteq Y$, a point $x\in K$, a point $z\in Y\setminus K$, and a continuum $W_{z,x}\subseteq Y$ that contains both $x$ and $z$.
+However, the only connected subspaces of $X$, and consequently $Y$, are points.
+Therefore no such $W_{z,x}$ can exist and $X_{n}$ must be empty for all $n\geq 1$.
+This yields $Ab(X)=0$. \end{example}

 A useful obvious fact is the following.

 \begin{lemma} Given a space and $k\in\mathbb{N}$ we have that $X_{k+1}\subseteq X_{k}$. \end{lemma}